GuoNingNing/kafka-manager/README.md

  - Update config for existing topic
  - Optionally enable JMX polling for broker level and topic level metrics.
  - Optionally filter out consumers that do not have ids/ owners/ & offsets/ directories in zookeeper.
+ - Increase of deposit in Offset Hbase management (need to use the fire-spark HbaseOffsetsManager).

 Cluster Management

 ![cluster](/img/cluster.png)